 Following are four detailed templates you can use to kick off your incident response planning:

-TechTarget’s incident response plan template (14 pages) includes scope, planning scenarios and recovery objectives; a logical sequence of events for incident response and team roles and responsibilities; notification, escalation and declaration procedures; and incident response checklists.
+TechTarget’s incident response plan template (14 pages) includes scope, planning scenarios, and recovery objectives; a logical sequence of events for incident response and team roles and responsibilities; notification, escalation and declaration procedures; and incident response checklists.
+Download the template

 When developing an incident plan, it is valuable to see actual examples of plans created by other organizations.
-Some of the examples won’t be applicable for your industry’s incident scenarios but can give you some inspiration.
+Some of the examples won’t be applicable for your industry’s incident scenarios, but can provide some inspiration.

 See examples of plans from the following organizations:

-- Write State University — including scope, response steps, usage of security tools, and an intrusion checklist.
+- Wright State University — including scope, response steps, usage of security tools, and an intrusion checklist

 There is no replacement for crafting an incident response plan and assigning dedicated individuals to be responsible for it.
 However, to make incident response more effective and make it possible to deal with more security incidents, a new category of tools has evolved that helps automate the response to security incidents.

 - Integrate with other security tools, orchestrating them to enable a complex response to an attack

 - Automate multi-step response procedures using security playbooks

 - Support case management by recording all information related to a specific security incident, creating a complete event timeline, and helping analysts collaborate and add data and insights to the event